-2. The initial sales charge for the LC unit class is 5% of the net asset value per unit.
+2. The initial sales charge for the LD and GLC unit classes is 5% of the net asset value per unit.
 For the TFC unit class, the initial sales charge is 0% of the net asset value per unit.
 The Company is free to charge a lower initial sales charge, or no initial sales charge at all.